espressomd/espresso/doc/sphinx/particles.rst

 For vectorial particle properties, component-wise manipulation like ``system.part[0].pos[0] = 1`` or in-place operators like ``+=`` or ``*=`` are not allowed and result in an error.
 This behavior is inherited, so the same applies to ``a`` after ``a = system.part[0].pos``.
-If you want to use an vectorial property for further calculations, you should explicitly make a copy e.g. via ``a = numpy.copy(system.part[0].pos)``.
+If you want to use a vectorial property for further calculations, you should explicitly make a copy e.g. via ``a = numpy.copy(system.part[0].pos)``.